metasikander/www.BitcoinHivemind.com/faq/index.md

 ### Can we test your resolution-algorithm empirically?
 You are asking users to accept a few significant sources of uncertainty at once.

-Someone is already trying to do that (and are using [my notes here](https://github.com/psztorc/Hivemind/tree/master/lib/qualtrics), if anyone else wants to try and get this set up).
+Someone is already trying to do that (and is using [my notes here](https://github.com/psztorc/Hivemind/tree/master/lib/qualtrics), if anyone else wants to try and get this set up).
 Although the folder is labeled Qualtrics, I believe the current plan is to use Mechanical Turk (following the Harvard study at PeerPrediction.pdf).

 If two or more people could do it, that would be fantastic!